alevis/zfront/README.md

-# Zulubow frontend theme/style 3
+# Zulubow frontend - Yellow Theme

-This is a blue themed version of zulubow's frontend
+This is a yellow themed version of zulubow's frontend.

 ## Running The App
 `$ npm start`